Hoot (film): Theatrical release

 New Line Cinema and Walden Media pushed the film's initial release date of April 14, 2006 back to May 5, 2006, as only Mission: Impossible III and An American Haunting were opening wide that weekend.
 The gambit failed and Hoot opened at #10 at the U.S. and Canadian box office on 3,018 screens.
 The film's opening U.S. and Canadian box office was $3.4 million.
 Hoot held on at #10 for its second week then the movie broke a record set by Gigli for biggest drop in cinemas screening the film as it lost 2200 screens and came in at #19 on its third weekend.
 The film grossed $8,224,998 worldwide.
 In 2007, Walden Media's The Seeker nudged Hoot into second place in terms of 'biggest theatre drops'.
-Hoot topped The Seeker in reaching number one in the "worst super-saturated (3000 plus screens)" openings in the US and Canada until The Rhythm Section topped the record: Hoot opened in almost 42% of all screens.
+Hoot topped The Seeker in reaching number one in the "worst super-saturated (3000 plus screens)" openings in the United States and Canada until The Rhythm Section topped the record: Hoot opened in almost 42% of all screens.
 The film's production budget was $15 million, although the costs for such a wide opening would probably have made the film considerably more expensive to distribute than it was to produce – the cost of its prints would have been twice as much as the production budget, according to respected industry opinions.
 Hoot entered the collection of the Museum of Modern Art (MOMA) in 2009.